hemilpatel971/hemilpatel971/README.md

 ## Hello, I'm Hemil Patel👋

-I'm a Computer Science master's student at Stevens Institute of Technology - USA, with over three years of industry experience as **Machine Learning/Software Engineer**.
-I love implementing, scaling and deplyoing robust machine learning models and web apps in **Python** and **JavaScript**.
+I'm currently working at **Onsemi, USA** as a Software Engineer.
+I graduated from Stevens Institute of Technology with a master's degree in Computer Science, with over three years of industry experience.
+I love implementing, scaling and deplyoing robust machine learning models and web applications.
 I actively seek to embrace cutting-edge tools, frameworks, and principles to expand my skill set and deepen my understanding of the ever-evolving tech landscape.

-🔭 I’m currently looking for Full Time Opportunities

 ### Technologies I've worked with:
 - Python